ritabc/journal-app-backend/README.md

 # Backend API for Journal Recorder

 An API with Google Sign In authentication and JWT authorization.
-The backend for the [Journal Recorder](https://github.com/ritabc/journal-app-frontend) application which can be found here: https://journal-recorder.herokuapp.com/
+The backend for the [Journal Recorder](https://github.com/ritabc/journal-app-frontend) application.

 ## Models and Associations